 Customers need to know about a problem after it has been patched.
 Public disclosure means you get caught with your pants down.
 Discovery without disclosure means someone has a backdoor to your users’ lives and businesses.
 Which do you think they would prefer?
 Your obligation to your customers comes first, regardless of any embarrassment it might cause.
 If world governments are not able to keep their embarrassing secrets, it is unlikely you will be able to either (for long).
 Honest and direct communication builds user loyalty, hiding the failures that affect your users causes far bigger problems.

 - All vulnerabilities caught in pre-release stage.

-- Vulnerabilities in production code caught and responsibly disclosed.
+- Vulnerabilities in production code caught and fixed before public disclosure.